NOIRLab Survey Programs

 Each year there will be an Annual Survey Program Meeting, which will be held in Tucson for all approved programs.
 Survey teams awarded time will be expected to present their past year's work to other Survey program leads and NSF's NOIRLab staff.

-Progress Reports must also be submitted to the Survey TAC annually.
-The Survey TAC will review all progress reports and may recommend changes in the allocations to previously approved programs.
-Proposers will have the opportunity to appeal any changes recommended by the Survey TAC.
+Progress Reports must also be submitted to NOIRLab semi-annually.
+All progress reports will be reviewed and changes may be recommended in the allocations to previously approved programs.
+Proposers will have the opportunity to appeal any changes recommended by NOIRLab.

 If you have questions, please contact proposal-help@noirlab.edu.